 Cutter A and Cutter B have similar works.
-Both Cutters make rst cow and drive it near the centre of the arena.
+Both Cutters make deep cuts on their first cow and drive it near the centre of the arena.
 Cutter A then cuts his/her second cow very near the back fence and begins working there.
 Cutter B cuts his/her second cow very near the centre of the arena.
 The buzzer sounds while both Cutters are working their second cow.